MikeAvgeros/fitz-composer/README.md

     -   As a First Time User, I want to be able to quickly and easily navigate the site to find suitable content.
         -   This has been achieved by creating a navigation menu to quickly take you to all the sections of the site as well as a 'hot' button in the landing page to immediately take to both the portfolio of the owner.

-    -   As a First User, I want to be able to quickly and easily contact the site's owner for a project.
+    -   As a First User, I want to be able to quickly and easily contact the site's Owner for a project.
         -   This has been achieved by adding a contact me page and a section in the navigation menu as well as a 'hot' button in the landing page to quickly take you there.

 -   ### Returning User's Goals